Jerry-Seinfeld/Hamburger/README.md

 # Hamburger
 Have you ever wanted to manage a local MySQL database of Burgers?
 Probably not.
-This application fufills youe dreams you never thought existed!
+This application fulfills your dreams you never thought existed!

 # instructions
 1. Run the command "node server.js"